GIFNAScopes/Siglent/README.md

 ## Pre-requisites

 This project requires ROOT installation (version > 6.24) and some python modules.
-The requisites for the python modules are under `requirements.txt` file.
+The requisites for the python modules are under `pythonRequirements.txt` file.

 ## Installation